ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 > NOTE: to keep my component tests fast, I tend to use an in-memory version of the database.
 Entity Framework not only supports SQL Server, but also has an in-memory provider and a SQLite provider that are designed with test automation in mind.
 See [Testing without your production database system](https://learn.microsoft.com/en-us/ef/core/testing/testing-without-the-database) for more information.

-### Gherkin scenario test layer
+### Gherkin scenario test level

-I find the component test layer ideal for automating most Gherkin scenarios.
+I find the component test level ideal for automating most Gherkin scenarios.
 Their scope is not too small, as it usually is with unit tests, and I still get the advantages of in-process tests.

-When you automate most of your scenarios at the component layer, the need for having a lot of unit tests decreases.
+When you automate most of your scenarios at the component level, the need for having a lot of unit tests decreases.
 The test pyramid will become a test tree as shown in the image below.

 ![Test Tree](../../../static/images/where-to-position-specflow-in-the-test-pyramid/test-tree.png)